-Where is your attention at now?
-Are you away your thoughts or actions right at this moment?
+Where is your attention now?
+Are you away from your thoughts or actions right at this moment?

 Photo: Chiltern House Preschool

-To be present and aware of it as it unfolds – this is mindfulness in a nutshell.
+To be present and aware of it as it unfolds – is mindfulness in a nutshell.

-Mindfulness is a mind-body based training where your attention is directed to an experience.
+Mindfulness is mind-body-based training where your attention is directed to an experience.
 Not just about focusing on your breath, mindfulness can also be drawing your attention to your thoughts, feelings and body sensations, to be aware of them and to better handle them.

 Early research suggests that mindfulness helps to support youths in various aspects of their lives.
 There is increased calmness, they get along better with others, are more focused and able to manage stress and anxiety better.
 A study done to examine the effectiveness of mindfulness in several Britain secondary schools revealed that the more often students applied mindfulness practices, the higher their levels of well-being.

-In Singapore, more than 10 primary and secondary school have introduced mindfulness practices.
+In Singapore, more than 10 primary and secondary schools have introduced mindfulness practices.

 What about preschools?
-TNAP speaks to two centres that adopt mindfulness practice in their curriculum.
+TNAP spoke to two centres that adopt mindfulness practice in their curriculum.

 Chiltern House Preschool